CodeForFoco/fd-servicedirectory/README.md

 ## Identified Requirements

+(numbered for ease of conversation, not by priority)

-* App should run easily on PFA-issued hardware.
-Right now, this means Windows Tablets and iPhones. [@Michael Durkin, is that accurate.
+1. **App should run easily on PFA-issued hardware.** Right now, this means Windows Tablets and iPhones. [@Michael Durkin, is that accurate.
 I guessed.]
-* App should be multilingual.
-Maintain the data in English in Spanish is a need-to-have feature because our community speaks both of those languages.
+2. **App should be multilingual.** Maintain the data in English in Spanish is a need-to-have feature because our community speaks both of those languages.
-* App should work offline.
-While it can be a web-focused or web-tool-using project, it is often the case that cell phone service is bad on a call.
+3. **App should work offline.** While it can be a web-focused or web-tool-using project, it is often the case that cell phone service is bad on a call.
 So some offline caching of the data so that it works fine in that scenario is crucial.
-* App data must be updatable by a civilian.
-This means that using a Google Sheet, Excel file, or CSV as the source-of-truth is heavily recommended in early stages.
+4. **App data must be updatable by a civilian/non-DBA.** This means that using a Google Sheet, Excel file, or CSV as the source-of-truth is heavily recommended in early stages.
 Eventually a full-fledge backend backed by a relational database makes sense, but especially in phase 1 that's overkill.
 Prove usefulness before we build cool features.
-* App data maintainence is currently slated to be a PFA responsibility.
-That likely requires them assigning someone (perhaps Michael Durkin, perhaps someone else) to call listed agencies and update the data based on what they say.
+5. **App data maintainence is currently slated to be a PFA responsibility.** That likely requires them assigning someone (perhaps Michael Durkin, perhaps someone else) to call listed agencies and update the data based on what they say.
 (Long-term, that could shift) but for now plan on that.

 # Code Matters

 What languages and libraries does this use?
+That's for the technical lead to decide.